ICPC Tracks N610bn Projects In 22 States

 The ICPC further said the objective of the exercise is to deepen adherence to due process in the execution of government projects, improve value for money, and entrench the culture of compliance with the scope and specification as contained in the contract documents.

-Recall that the ICPC tracked a total of 1,900 projects valued at N500 billion naira in phase 6 of the exercise across 24 states of the nation’s 6 geopolitical zones.
+In phase 6 of the exercise, the ICPC tracked 1,900 projects valued at N500 billion naira across 24 states of the nation’s six geopolitical zones.